timothy-cloudopsguy/tfwrap/README.md

   - CloudFormation manages state for you inside AWS (no separate state bucket).
 That simplifies things operationally but means you are relying on the service’s control plane; it’s harder to get the same per-stack storage isolation semantics for non-CloudFormation tooling.
 The per-repo Terraform backend gives you explicit control over state isolation similar to how CloudFormation scopes stacks — but with Terraform you choose where that state lives.

 Idempotent bootstrap & SSM-stored backend metadata
-- `tfwrapper` is written to be idempotent: it checks for existing backend configuration and the SSM parameter the bootstrap creates before attempting to create backend resources.
+- `tfwrap` is written to be idempotent: it checks for existing backend configuration and the SSM parameter the bootstrap creates before attempting to create backend resources.
 - The bootstrap step will create an SSM Parameter that stores the backend content (the backend HCL or equivalent metadata).
-On subsequent runs `tfwrapper` will read that SSM parameter and reuse the stored backend configuration instead of re-bootstrapping.
+On subsequent runs `tfwrap` will read that SSM parameter and reuse the stored backend configuration instead of re-bootstrapping.
   - If the SSM parameter exists and contains valid backend information, the script uses it directly.
   - If the SSM parameter does not exist (first run or intentionally removed), the script runs the bootstrap Terraform under `bootstrap/`, creates the S3 bucket, and then writes the backend content into the SSM parameter for future runs.
 - This pattern provides a safe, repeatable bootstrap that avoids recreating or clobbering backend resources once they exist, and makes the script safe to re-run in CI/CD or local workflows.